vaginessa/dns-wiki/HOWTO-Compiling-busybox.md

 * Android Terminal app (latest .apk is available [here](http://jackpal.github.com/Android-Terminal-Emulator/downloads/Term.apk))
 * [Complete Linux Installer](http://sourceforge.net/projects/linuxonandroid/?source=typ_redirect) or Linux Deploy
 * [Latest BusyBox source](http://www.busybox.net/downloads/busybox-snapshot.tar.bz2)
-* OS, Kali, Debian or any other Live bootable OS (of course Windows and MAC OS would also work but this guide is written for Ubuntu which works as his best with the mentioned 'Complete Linux Installer' under Android)
+* Operating System -  Like Kali, Debian or any other Live bootable OS (of course Windows and MAC OS would also work but this guide is written for Ubuntu which works as his best with the mentioned 'Complete Linux Installer' under Android)

 Compile